vlandham/captain_z/out/captain_z.md

 They were luckier still to have a steady wind blowing away from the town out toward the bay.

-With the main sail out, and the wind up, the ship shifted away from the dock at a good pace.
+With the main sail out, and the wind up, the ship quickly shifted away from the dock.

-It was ten feet away from the dock when the pirates finally made it to the end of the pier.
-One of the first tried to jump aboard, but missed.
+It was ten feet away when the pirates made it to the end of the pier.
+One of the first tried to jump aboard, but came up short.
 It was further away then he expected, and he splashed into the water.
-He started to swim back to shore, spitting up water as he went.
+He bobbed up and down in the water, spitting up water as he went.

 Other pirates ran to the edge but could only watch as the ship drifted further out.
 They shouted a few choice words but could do nothing from the land.

 The pirate ships in the bay were a different story though.
-Captain Z and her band would need even more luck to get around them to escape the port.
+Captain Z would need even more luck to get around them to escape the port.

 All of Wind Drinker's sails were out now.
 They picked up speed and cut through the calm waters, making an arc out toward the bay's entrance.
-The land formed a sharp crescent around the water, with a narrow opening out to the ocean.
+The land formed a crescent around the water, with a narrow opening out to the ocean.
 On either side of the opening stood a guard tower, one for each peninsula.

 _If the guards were turn coats,_ the captain thought, _we could get blown out of the water from the cannons in those towers._

-Even if the towers were empty, the waterway between the two strips of land could be easily blocked by a handful of ships.
-If the pirates moved to trap them in, Wind Drinker would be stuck in a very small bit of water with a lot of angry pirates.
+Even if the towers were empty, the waterway between the two strips of land could be easily blocked by a ship or two.
+If the pirates moved to trap them in, Wind Drinker would be stuck in a very small bit of water with all these angry pirates.

 But at first, none of the other ships moved to stop them.
-The pirates seemed as if they didn't want to break formation, like they were afraid to get off track.
+The pirates didn't want to break formation, they seemed afraid to get off track.

 _Perhaps they are afraid any noise might wake the town and spoil their surprise,_ Captain Z thought.

 Commotion or no, the town would be awake soon anyways.
 The sky was brighter now.
 The day was coming.

 Wind Drinker steered around two small pirate ships that were floating close to the piers.
 The captain and the children stared into the faces of the pirates aboard the nearest one.
 They were all glaring at the runaway ship, but weren't moving to stop it.
-Every few seconds they would look back toward the entrance to the port, as if they were watching for a signal of some sort.
+Every few seconds they would look back toward the entrance to the port, as if expecting a signal of some sort.

 Wind Drinker was half way to freedom when that signal came.